 At this time, it’s not possible to sort content alphabetically in Things.
 You can always manually re-arrange to-dos or your own lists in to any order you prefer by dragging and dropping, though.

 Projects ”disappear” from the sidebar/main lists view

 If you gave your projects a start date, you’ve made them inactive until that date – on which they’ll appear both in your sidebar/main lists view and the Today list.
 Projects added to the Someday list are also inactive.
 The sidebar/main lists view only shows you active projects so you don’t get distracted by to-dos you can’t do yet.

 If you need help to set up a repeating rule that only repeats on weekdays, weekends, or just specific days, have a look at the instructions on this page.

 Completing a repeating to-do early

-It’s currently not possible to complete a repeating to-do ahead of its schedule but it’s on our list of feature requests.
+At this time, it’s not possible to complete a repeating to-do ahead of its schedule.

 Changes to repeating to-dos don’t stick